 Looking for Alcohol in Wadi Musa?

 If you are staying near the Petra Visitors center, there are not a lot of restaurants that serve alcohol.
-Besides the Cave Bar, Petra Palace, Movenpick Hotel both serve alcohol.
+Besides the Cave Bar, Petra Palace, and Movenpick Hotel both serve alcohol.
 There are no liquor stores in Wadi Musa.
-You are better off to bring a bottle from Aqaba or Amman.
+You are better off bringing a bottle from Aqaba or Amman.